wp-plugins/htaccess-secure-files/readme.txt

 Tested up to: 3.2.1
 Stable tag: 0.2

-Allows securing files in WP's media library to be only accessible to users with specific roles and/or capabilities.
+Allows securing files in WP's media library to be only accessible to users with specific roles, capabilities, or IP addresses.

 == Description ==